It was just me and my best Dude.

 These are things that we MUST teach the younger generation.

 In a generation of everyone so scared to push others to be intense, to want to WIN, to straight up be someone who wants to Kick Ass & Take Names In Life.....

 Here's how the rest of our time together unfolded in an AWESOME way....

 As you can see, some hardcore training doesn't take much.

 A barbell gets the job done.
 You can do this in your Garage, where the distractions are gone and the truth is all that lies on the barbell.

 "Two hundred pounds is always two hundred pounds".

-The less here: Don't skip workouts.
+The lesson here: Don't skip workouts.
 If you've got 15 minutes then you've got time to make it happen.
 Simplicity is KING.
 All the fancy bull shit you see is just that, fancy bull shit.

 Live The Code 365,